dhilst/lis.py/README.md

 # Running files

 If you redirect the input to `lis.py` it will interpret the whole thing as a single string and execute the code.
 It will not print intermediary resulst so you may want to use print to see the results.

+# Motivation

+I want something easy to tweak to pratice lambda calculus, so this is why we don't have anything other data type beside lambdas, you have to use lambdas to construct otherstuff :), this is functional programming in it's essence.